-The impact > libraries directory under Users must include multiple versions of the library for the drop down to appear.
+The impact > libraries directory under Users must include multiple versions of the library for the drop-down to appear.

 This includes the Modelica Standard Library, commercial Modelon libraries and other libraries that might have been added to your Modelon Impact installation.
-These global libraries are not editable.